 That is why I am a sponsor of the American DREAM Act, which would create a path to lawful permanent residence and eventually U.S. citizenship for those that meet a set of educational or work criteria.
+I raised this directly with President Trump at the White House.
+I opposed any end-of-the-year appropriations bill that lacked full protection for our Nation’s Dreamers.

 We also cannot turn our backs on refugees and people of the Muslim faith.
 President Trump’s un-American, unconstitutional, anti-Muslim immigration order is limited to certain Muslim-majority countries, but excludes Saudi Arabia, the United Arab Emirates and Egypt, where all but one of the 9/11 hijackers originated, and excludes countries with a Trump Tower or a Trump Golf Course.
 Federal courts have correctly prevented his order from becoming law.